tellma-ltd/tellma/README.md

 }
 ```

-**Integration Tests - Final Steps**
+### Integration Tests - Final Steps
-1 - Open (SolutionDir)/BSharp/appsettings.json and change the value of WebClientAccessTokenLifetimeInDays to 3650
+- Open (SolutionDir)/BSharp/appsettings.json and change the value of WebClientAccessTokenLifetimeInDays to 3650
-2 - Run the app (as per the below instructions)
+- Run the app (as per the below instructions)
-3 - In the Chrome browser open developer tools (by hitting F12 on Windows), and go to Application >- Local Storage -> http://localhost:4200
+- In the Chrome browser open developer tools (by hitting F12 on Windows), and go to Application >- Local Storage -> http://localhost:4200
-4 - Find the value of access_token and copy it
+- Find the value of access_token and copy it
-5 - Right click BSharp.IntegrationTests project -> Manage User Secrets, and paste the value as the AccessToken.
+- Right click BSharp.IntegrationTests project -> Manage User Secrets, and paste the value as the AccessToken.
-6 - Open (SolutionDir)/BSharp/appsettings.json and change the value of WebClientAccessTokenLifetimeInDays back to 3
+- Open (SolutionDir)/BSharp/appsettings.json and change the value of WebClientAccessTokenLifetimeInDays back to 3

 ## Running The App
-**To Run The Application**
+### To Run The Application
-(1) Start the backend server: Debug -> Start without debugging (Make sure BSharp is the startup project)
+- Start the backend server: Debug -> Start without debugging (Make sure BSharp is the startup project)
-(2) Start the frontend server: Open the command line inside "(SolutionDir)/BSharp/ClientApp/" and run: `ng serve -o`
+- Start the frontend server: Open the command line inside "(SolutionDir)/BSharp/ClientApp/" and run: `ng serve -o`

-**To Run The Tests**
+### To Run The Tests
-(1) Start the backend server: Debug -> Start without debugging (Make sure BSharp is the startup project)
+- Start the backend server: Debug -> Start without debugging (Make sure BSharp is the startup project)
-(2) Right Click BSharp.IntegrationTests => Run Tests
+- Right Click BSharp.IntegrationTests -> Run Tests